Frequently Asked Questions#

 Q: Why do some PTMs have multiple entries and/or PSI values in the output?

-A: Depending on the quantification tool, you might find cases where there are multiple events related to the same region.
+A: Depending on the quantification tool, you might find cases where there are multiple events related to the same or similar region.
 PTM-POSE does not filter these out, as it relies on the splicing quantification tool and user to determine relevant splice events.
 We generally recommend removing PTM sites for which there are multiple conflicting events (different directional change in PSI), as these may be misleading or a consequence of noise in the data.